-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be applied to housing costs (including principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing costs (including principal and interest, private mortgage insurance, homeowner's insurance, property tax, and homeowners' association dues).

-The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, and the like.
+The second number in the ratio is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
+Recurring debt includes credit card payments, car payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these ratios are just guidelines.
+Don't forget these ratios are only guidelines.
 We'd be happy to help you pre-qualify to help you figure out how much you can afford.